RubyLearning/blog/content/post/2007/12/05/ruby-quote.md

 ---
-title: "Ruby Quote"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-12-05"
-layout: post
 categories:
 - interview
 - ruby
+date: 2007-12-05
+layout: post
+title: Ruby Quote
 ---

 Recently, Pragmatic Programmer Dave Thomas, author of the ‘Pickaxe book’ Programming Ruby, and co-author of Agile Web Development with Rails and The Pragmatic Programmer, talked with InfoQ about Ruby, Rails and the